-While motherhood is a positive and enjoyable experience, many women are experiencing suffering, illness, and death.
-Around 15% of pregnant women are expected to develop life-threatening complications during pregnancy, at delivery or post-partum.
+There can be many complications during pregnancy.
 These include hypertension, hemorrhage, infection, cervical insufficiency, gestational diabetes and preterm labour, etc. Among all complications, hypertension is the leading causes of maternal and perinatal deaths in developing countries.
 Hypertensive disorders of pregnancy rank high among the causes of maternal mortality and morbidity.
 Hypertension in pregnancy is defined as a systolic BP of 140 mmHg and higher, and a diastolic BP of 90 mmHg and higher.
 It affects 5% - 8% of all pregnancies and it affects 20% - 30% of the adult population.
-Studies have shown that almost 15% of maternal deaths are related to hypertension (HTN).2

-The American College of Obstetricians and Gynecologists (ACOG) has classified pregnancy induced hypertension (PIH) into four types: 1. gestational hypertension, where after the 20th week of gestation, resting BP is 140/90 mmHg or higher; 2. chronic hypertension, which exists before pregnancy or begins in the first 20 weeks of gestation; 3. preeclampsia that is raised BP and edema or proteinuria/ eclampsia which includes preeclampsia and seizures; and 4. preeclampsia superimposed on chronic hypertension.3 doubled in women whose daily intake of ascorbic acid was less than 85 mg.
+Studies have shown that almost 15% of maternal deaths are related to hypertension (HTN).2 after the 20th week of gestation, resting BP is 140/90 mmHg or higher; 2. chronic hypertension, which exists before pregnancy or begins in the first 20 weeks of gestation; 3. preeclampsia that is raised BP and edema or proteinuria/ eclampsia which includes preeclampsia and seizures; and 4. preeclampsia superimposed on chronic hypertension.3